ElGrandeToto

-Taha Fahssi (طه فحصي, born August 3, 1996), known by his stage name ElGrandeToto, EGT or Toto, is a Moroccan rapper from Casablanca.
-Toto is widely regarded as one of Morocco's best rappers of all time.
-He was the most listened-to artist in the MENA region on Spotify in 2021, with more than 135 million streams in 178 countries.
+Taha Fahssi (طه فحصي, born August 3, 1996), better known by his stage name ElGrandeToto, EGT or just Toto, is a Moroccan rapper from Casablanca.
+He has been the most streamed artist in Morocco for 5 consecutive years (2021-2025) was the most listened-to artist in the MENA region on Spotify in 2021 and 2023.
+He is also the most viewed Moroccan rapper on YouTube.
+Fahssi is widely regarded as one of Morocco's best rappers of all time.